 Understanding over-groomed curls: What's behind the problem

-Over-groomed curls - Do you know that feeling when your curls suddenly seem limp, weak or somehow "too much", even though you really just wanted to do something good for them?
+Over-processed curls - do you know that feeling when your curls suddenly look limp, limp or somehow "too much", even though you really just wanted to do something good for them?
 Well, you're not alone.
 Many curly heads face this problem at some point: too many treatments, products that are too rich or the wrong balance between moisture and protein.
 But don't worry, nothing is lost yet.

 In this article, we'll take a look together at how you can tell if your curls are really over-processed, what's behind it and, most importantly, how you can restore them to their natural strength.